Null-MC/dh_tester/readme.md

 # dh_tester [shader]

-For testing compatibility between Distant Horizons and Iris.
+A simple shader for testing compatibility between Distant Horizons and Iris.